The most innovative style companies of 2022

 For transforming Detroit into a fashion manufacturing hub

-Tracy Reese, a veteran designer who has been a fixture of America’s fashion scene for two decades, is helping turn her hometown of Detroit into the country’s next fashion capital.
-In 2019, she left her New York headquarters to launch a new apparel brand called Hope for Flowers, sold on her website and at Anthropologie stores, that is based in downtown Detroit.
+Tracy Reese, who has been a fixture of America’s fashion scene for two decades, is helping turn her hometown of Detroit into the country’s next fashion capital.
+In 2019, she left her New York City headquarters for downtown Detroit, launching a new apparel brand called Hope for Flowers, a responsibly designed and produced collection, sold on her website and at Anthropologie stores.
 Her goal is to support the city’s growing apparel manufacturing by designing and making her collections locally.
-In 2021, she built an in-house design studio, sample room, and dedicated sewing workshop, staffed with dressmakers, print-makers, and artisans who are experts in sewing embellishments.
+In 2021, she built an in-house design studio, sample room, and dedicated sewing workshop, staffed with dressmakers, printmakers, and artisans who are experts in sewing embellishments.
 She expects to manufacture 100% of her collection in Michigan within the next five years.

 6. Hoka